 The tutorial training is exclusively in consecutive interpreting and sight translation using medical scenarios and terminologies.
 While simultaneous interpreting is essential for court and conference interpreting it is disruptive and counter-productive in health care environments.

-PLEASE NOTE: We continue to offer such Medical courses as are required for the Paralegal and Court Interpreting certificates.
-However, we no longer offer the Medical Interpreting Certificate in British Columbia.
-For those of you looking for the limited training required by Provincial Language Services (PLS) – we recommend: 101 Basics; abbreviated versions of 201 Anatomy and 202 Medical Terminology; and full versions of two bilingual tutorials, 211 Doctor's Office and 213 Hospitals.
-At about 51 hours, the total training time exceeds the PLS requirement of 40 hours.
+We continue to offer such Medical courses as are required for the Paralegal and Court Interpreting certificates.
+However, we no longer offer a Medical Interpreting Certificate in British Columbia.
+For those of you looking for the limited training required by Provincial Language Services (PLS) – we recommend: 101 Basics of Interpreting; 204 Anatomy, Terminology & Health Care; and two bilingual tutorials, 211 Doctor's Office and 213 Hospitals.
+At about 60 hours, the total training time exceeds the PLS requirement of 40 hours.